THE HISTORY OF UNION BAPTIST CHURCH IN SPRINGFIELD, IL.

 1907 – 1908

-• Served greatly for nearly 1-year until his former church in New Albany, IN. requested his return for their salvation.
-Pastor Manuel offered to resign from Union to return to Second Baptist, but the membership refused his resignation and granted him a one-year leave of absence.
-He spent three years at his former church and was called to the Fifth Street Baptist Church in Richmond, Va. in November 1911).
+• Served greatly for nearly 1-year until his former church in New Albany, IN requested his return for their salvation.
+Pastor Manuel offered to resign from Union to return to Second Baptist, but the membership refused his resignation but granted him a one-year leave of absence.
+He eventually spent three years at his former church and was later called to the Fifth Street Baptist Church in Richmond, Va. in November 1911).

 1908 Race Riot

 • 1908 was a year of turmoil for the City of Springfield.
-The city was and the African American Community was torn apart by the 1908 Race Riot.
-Two innocent black men were lynched, and many black-own businesses and home were burned by a white mob angered over the false allegations of a white woman that she was raped by a black man.
-This mob rampaged thru the black community and at one point set their sights on burning down Union Baptist Church, which at that time was the upstanding church in the black community.
-The church was spared when the mod was redirected to the Spring and Edwards Streets home of William Donigan, a well to do black shoemaker who was married to a white woman.
-Donigan was dragged from his home, his throat slashed, and he was lynch in Edwards School yard across the street from his home.
-The riot led to the formation of the (NAACP) National Association for the Advancement of Colored People.
+The city and the African American Community was torn apart by the 1908 Race Riot.
+Two innocent black men were lynched and many black-own businesses & homes were burned by a white mob angered over the false allegations of a white woman being raped by a black man.
+This mob rampaged through the black community and at one point set their sights on burning down Union Baptist Church, which at that time was the most upstanding church in the black community.
+Union was spared when the mob was redirected to the home of William Donigan, a well known black shoemaker who was married to a white woman.
+Donigan was dragged from his home, his throat was slashed, and he was lynched in Edwards School yard across the street from his home.
+This riot led to the formation of the (NAACP) National Association for the Advancement of Colored People.

 1908 – 1914